-If your green fingers are twitching with all the time spent at home during isolation, it could be time to brighten up your space with some indoor and outdoor plants – but with many stores being closed due to the COVID-19 crisis, getting your hands on gardening buys is easier said than done.
-So here's our handy guide to which garden centres are still open, where you can shop online and even which plants are best to buy.
+If your green fingers are twitching with all the time spent at home during isolation, it could be time to brighten up your space with some indoor and outdoor plants – but with many stores being closed or with limited opening times during lockdown getting your hands on gardening buys this season has likely been easier said than done.
+So here's our handy guide to which garden centres are open, where you can shop online and even which plants are best to buy.

-Garden centres do not fall under the essential shop category, and so will not be open for the foreseeable due to lockdown measures put in place by the government.
+Garden centres do not fall under the essential shop category, and so in-store shopping was generally closed during the lockdown measures put in place by the government.
 However, if you are looking to get gardening supplies as stores reopen, here's the current status of your favourite garden centres.

 There are still several options for buying gardening supplies during lockdown

 Plant bundles are available to purchase on diy.com using B&Q's Click+Collect service from local stores.
 B&Q has re-opened all of its stores and when you go, you can expect safety measures in place: sanitiser stations, safe queuing 2 metres apart, perspex screens at checkouts and contactless or card payments only.